 Deadly “Bad Rabbit” Ransomware Attack: 5 Things You Need to Know

-In what is being perceived as the third major ransomware outbreak of the year, a new ransomware infection called Bad Rabbit has hit parts of eastern Europe and Russia.
+In what is being perceived as the third major ransomware outbreak of the year, a new ransomware infection called Bad Rabbit has hit parts of Eastern Europe and Russia.
 The ransomware targets this time have been high profile.
 It first started infecting systems on 24th October and has been spreading rapidly ever since hitting several organizations simultaneously.

 Where has it been detected and Who’s the worst hit?
 (So far…)